 Custom plugins are living in a

 plugins directory inside the context directory.
-Each plugin must have a dedicated directory having the plugin's name.
+Each plugin must have a dedicated directory named by the plugin's name.
 Inside the plugin directory, any files are allowed.
-Cloudstack is looking for a file called Shipfile that must contain the plugin's configuration (see plugin configuration).
+Cloudstack is looking for a file called Pluginfile that must contain the plugin's configuration (see plugin configuration).
 Usually the

-# Shipfile plugins: my_custom_plugin: version: 1.2.3 subdomain: customdomain config: foo: bar baz: foo: bar commands: install: script: - echo "Install" uninstall: script: - echo "Uninstall"
+# Pluginfile version: 1.2.3 subdomain: customdomain config: foo: bar baz: foo: bar commands: install: script: - echo "Install" uninstall: script: - echo "Uninstall"

 version key of the plugin config is required.

-script section of a plugin command can hold arbitrary commands.
-The list will be concatenated to a Bash script and executed when you call
+script section of a plugin command is a list of commands that will be concatenated to a Bash script and executed inside the Cloudstck container when you call

 cloudstack plugins my_custom_plugin install (or any of the commands you specified).

-uninstall are required commands, you're free to implement anything here.
+uninstall should be defined by convention, you're free to implement anything here.
 Command names are limited to certain characters though:

 The script will be executed within a container created from the Cloudstack image and has access to all the tools available in the container (namely kubectl, helm, ansible, cloudstack, etc).
 The context directory is available at